 - Students must have completed at least nine credits prior to program start date.

 - The number given in parentheses after the title indicates the maximum amount of course credit that will be awarded by Cornell; however, participants who do not take or pass all parts of the program will receive credit only for the work actually completed.
-Normally, students will not receive more course credits than the number of Cornell terms encompassed in their program.
+Normally, students will not receive more course credits than the number of Cornell Blocks encompassed in their program.

 - Students approved for funding receive Cornell CR (if C or higher) or NC (see Credit by Transfer and Grades).
 The original grades will appear as annotations on the student's Cornell transcript but are not calculated into the student's Cornell grade point average.

 - The provider’s application, deposit, letters of recommendation, etc., should not be sent to the host institution or sponsoring agency until the student has received formal notification from the Academic Standing Committee that he or she has been granted funding to participate.
 Admission to most programs is competitive and requires the approval not only of Cornell but also of the host institution.

 - For these programs the College reserves the right to limit the number of students and/or the amount of funding per student available for participation in any academic year.
 The Academic Standing Committee considers each petition based on the following criteria:

 - students who have received no prior support through financial aid or Cornell funds, including campus programs and scholarships for off-campus study as a Cornell student;